KernelPanic92/semantic-release-vercel/README.md

 | `VERCEL_TEAM_ID` | Vercel team id obtained via [Vercel site](https://vercel.com/docs/accounts/create-a-team) |

 ### Options

+A plugin configuration can be specified by wrapping the name and an options object in an array.
+Options configured this way will be passed only to that specific plugin.

 | Option | Type | Description | Default |
 |--------|------|-------------|---------|